Hunting and shooting in the United Kingdom

-In the United Kingdom, the term hunting with no qualification generally refers to hunting with hounds, e.g. normally fox hunting, stag (deer) hunting, beagling, or minkhunting, whereas shooting is the shooting of game birds.
+In the United Kingdom, the term hunting generally refers to hunting with hounds, e.g. normally fox hunting, stag (deer) hunting, beagling, or minkhunting, whereas shooting is the shooting of game birds.
 What is called deer hunting elsewhere is deer stalking.
 According to the British Association for Shooting and Conservation (BASC) over a million people a year participate in shooting, including stalking, shooting, hunting, clay shooting and target shooting.
-Firearm ownership is regulated in the UK by licensing.
-Provisions exist for those without a Firearm or Shotgun certificate to shoot under the supervision of a certificate holder.
+Firearm ownership is regulated by licensing.